Skip to content Norwegian Medical Products Agency Norwegian Medical Products Agency

 Page contents

-HTAR – Health Technology Assessment Regulation (HTAR) 2021/2282 will be implemented throughout the EEA, including Norway, from 12 January 2025.
+HTAR – Health Technology Assessment Regulation (HTAR) 2021/2282 applies throughout the EEA, including Norway, from 12 January 2025.

 What is covered by the regulation?

-Read more about the regulation(External link).
+Read more about the regulation.

 The HTA Regulation does not affect national sovereignty over decisions related to pricing and reimbursement or national competencies regarding the management and financing of health services and treatments.